sformel/csv-to-json-ld/README.md

 Each CSV template has fields marked as **required**, and some fields must also follow **validation rules** (e.g., format restrictions or uniqueness constraints).
 These ensure your metadata is structured correctly and interoperable with global catalogs like [ODIS](https://catalog.odis.org).

-### 🔒 Required Fields by CSV Template
+## Required Table Terms and Relationships

-Before filling out any table, note that most templates **inherit common required fields**.
-These include:
+Before filling out any MARCO-BOLO CSV tables, it's important to understand which terms are required and how they depend on each other.

 #### ✅ Universal Required Fields